-- 7.6.3 Homework Catch Up & Friday Lunchtime Detention: - (a) A Homework Catch Up should be given for: - (i) failure to hand in homework on time; - (ii) failure to hand in homework of the expected standard. - (b) A Friday Lunchtime Detention should be given for academic misdemeanours or problems arising from a student's poor behaviour, such as:
+- 7.6.3 Homework Catch Up & Friday Lunchtime Detention: - (a) A Homework Catch Up should be given for: - (i) failure to hand in homework on time; - (ii) failure to hand in homework of the expected standard. - (b) A Friday Lunchtime Detention should be given for academic misbehaviour or poor behaviour, such as: - (i) copying another student's academic work; - (ii) misconduct during an internal examination

-- (i) copying another student's academic work; - (ii) misconduct during an internal examination - (iii) significant misbehaviour inside or outside the classroom; - (iv) inappropriate haircut; - (v) receiving three Minus Points in one week. - (c) Students must be put into a Homework Catch Up or Friday Lunchtime Detention using iSAMS.
+- (iii) significant misbehaviour inside or outside the classroom; - (iv) inappropriate haircut; - (v) receiving three Minus Points in one week; - (vi) this list is not exhaustive. - (c) Students must be put into a Homework Catch Up or Friday Lunchtime Detention using iSAMS.
 The deadline for recording this is 16:30 for a Homework Catch Up and 14:30 on the Thursday before a Friday Lunchtime Detention.
 Teachers should never withdraw or put a student in Detention after the list closes without prior consultation with the Head of Year and Second Master. - (d) Homework Catch Up will take place each day, Monday to Thursday, and be supervised by a member of SLT and are intended to be supportive allowing students time to catch up or improve their academic work.
-Students are expected to bring the incomplete or below standard piece of homework to the Homework Supervision to complete. - (e) Homework Catch Up and Friday Lunchtime Detentions take precedence over all other activities. - (e) Students who fail to attend a Homework Catch Up or Friday Lunchtime Detention without good reason will be placed in the next available Friday Lunchtime Detention. - (f) Missing two consecutive Homework Catch Ups or Friday Lunchtime Detentions will result in a Friday After School Detention.
+Students are expected to bring the incomplete or below standard piece of homework to the Homework Supervision to complete. - (e) Homework Catch Up and Friday Lunchtime Detentions take precedence over all other activities. - (e) Students who fail to attend a Homework Catch Up or Friday Lunchtime Detention without good reason will be placed in the next available Homework Catch Up or Friday Lunchtime Detention slot. - (f) Missing two consecutive Homework Catch Ups or Friday Lunchtime Detentions will result in a Monday or Friday After School Detention respectively.